Trefoil knot: Symmetry

 The trefoil knot is chiral, in the sense that a trefoil knot can be distinguished from its own mirror image.
 The two resulting variants are known as the left-handed trefoil and the right-handed trefoil.
 It is not possible to deform a left-handed trefoil continuously into a right-handed trefoil, or vice versa.
 (That is, the two trefoils are not ambient isotopic.)

 Though chiral, the trefoil knot is also invertible, meaning that there is no distinction between a counterclockwise-oriented and a clockwise-oriented trefoil.
 That is, the chirality of a trefoil depends only on the over and under crossings, not the orientation of the curve.

+But the knot has rotational symmetry.
+The axis is about a line perpendicular to the page for the 3-coloured image.

 Nontriviality

 The trefoil knot is nontrivial, meaning that it is not possible to "untie" a trefoil knot in three dimensions without cutting it.
 Mathematically, this means that a trefoil knot is not isotopic to the unknot.
 In particular, there is no sequence of Reidemeister moves that will untie a trefoil.

 Proving this requires the construction of a knot invariant that distinguishes the trefoil from the unknot.
 The simplest such invariant is tricolorability: the trefoil is tricolorable, but the unknot is not.
 In addition, virtually every major knot polynomial distinguishes the trefoil from an unknot, as do most other strong knot invariants.